mskordal/my-sel4-projects/accProfPass/README.md

    are not initially visible by the application module, but the pass requires them to inject call instructions to those functions.
-2. In the beginning of the main function it initializes the performance counters and sets them to specified `EVENT_0` to `EVENT_5` events.
+2. In the beginning of the main function it initializes the performance counters and sets them according to `events.txt`.
 3. It defines a function called `fprof_prolog`.
 This function writes the profiling function ID and event IDs to the HLS.
 If `USE_HLS` is set, the pass spins on the idle bit of the hardware to make sure multiple writes will not overlap and corrupt the data.
-It then resets the counters to start counting from the beginnig of the function.
 4. It defines a function called `fprof_epilog`.
 This function takes the current 7 values of the local variables defined in the prologue.
 It reads the 6 counters and the cycle counter and adds each result with the corresponding